 Get involved with AVP

 With our offices in the SUB closed and physical distancing policies in place, we have moved our work online.
-Updates about the AVP response to COVID, including our current support hours, are available here.
 If you’re interested in getting involved with us, such as by writing a blog post, making a zine, or supporting our work in other ways, please get in touch at .
 We look forward to hearing from you!
-(Updated April 21, 2020)

 At AVP, there are lots of different ways that folks can get involved in our work in addressing and ending violence.
 Here are some ideas.